martinsiklosi/rattsinfosok-domstol-se/README.md

 # Proof of concept: Scraping rattsinfosok.domstol.se with Playwright

 This is a proof of concept that [rattsinfosok.domstol.se](https://rattsinfosok.domstol.se/lagrummet/) can be scraped using Playwright, a browser automation tool.
-The script loads all court filing between two dates and save the first filing to a text file.
+The script loads all court filing between two dates from a select court and saves the reports on the first page.

 ## Install dependencies